My shopping cart

 Your cart is currently empty.Continue Shopping

-On December 28th, 2020, the Federal Aviation Administration passed The Remote Identification of Unmanned Aircraft Final Rule, which states: After September 16, 2023, no person may operate an unmanned aircraft within the United States’ airspace unless the operation meets the remote identification requirement.
+The Federal Aviation Administration (FAA) has passed The Remote Identification of Unmanned Aircraft Final Rule, which states: After March 16, 2024, no person may operate an unmanned aircraft within the United States’ airspace unless the operation meets the remote identification requirement.

 Remote ID will allow government and civilian entities to identify all drone pilots’ location and flight information operating in the public airspace.
 This will provide real-time flight data, including the pilot’s location on the ground to ensure accountability by removing anonymity.
 The rule is intended to address safety, national security and law enforcement concerns regarding further integration of these aircraft into the United States’ airspace.
 In short, the main reason the FAA is implementing the new rule is for law enforcement purposes.

-There are three ways drone pilots can meet the identification requirements of the remote ID rule, which can be reviewed on the FAA’s website by clicking HERE.
+There are three ways drone pilots can meet the identification requirements of the remote ID rule:

-For Discover Drones users, compliance with identification requirements is found in the second and third options of the remote ID rule: Operate a drone with a remote ID broadcast module, or operate your drones at FAA-recognized identification areas (FRIAs) sponsored by community-based organizations or educational institutions.
+The second and third options of the remote ID rule apply to Discover Drones users: Operate a drone with a remote ID broadcast module, or operate your drones at FAA-recognized identification areas (FRIAs) sponsored by community-based organizations or educational institutions.

 For example, users can legally operate a home-built, unmanned aircraft (like RubiQ) by equipping it with a remote ID broadcast module.
-These modules have yet to be developed but the FAA has announced manufacturer requirements for doing so.
-The market will have them available before they become necessary in September 2023.
+For ease of use and reliability, we recommend the pingRID by uAvionix.

 FAA-recognized identification areas (FRIAs) are locations where unmanned aircraft may operate without remote identification equipment, as long as they are sponsored by community-based organizations or educational institutions.
 According to the new rule, educational organizations such as elementary, middle school, high schools, colleges and universities can apply for designation as an FAA-recognized identification area.